f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-ce-multicloud/MCN-with-SMG/xc-console-demo-guide.rst

 Testing:
 *********

-1. Open hosts file and add GCP CE site IP (you can find this in F5 XC --> GCP site configuration details dialog below section) to your HTTP productpage LB domain name
+1. Since we didn't configure auto-manage DNS records option during LB creation, in your local machine open hosts file and add GCP CE site IP (you can find this in F5 XC --> GCP site configuration details dialog below section) to your HTTP productpage LB domain name

 .. figure:: assets/gcp-site-ip.JPG